 Stepping into my OBM power

 I feel like I’m doing work I love.
 I have more time–and that is priceless my friends.
 I’m serving fewer higher-level clients better–working smarter, not harder.
-Plus, I’m able to develop a VA mentoring program and other income streams which I’m super passionate about.
+Plus, I’m able to develop a coaching program and other income streams which I’m super passionate about.
 I actually have time to work ON my business and not just IN my business.

 Overcoming a scarcity mindset is a life-long journey for some of us.
 But every time you make space by contracting, you step fully into your power and expand.
 Let my story be living proof.

 Let’s be friends!